kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 When a Kubernetes release candidate version tag such as `v1.19-rc.2` is created, you can consider building the reference documentation.
 Next:

-- Create a branch for this work based off of the dev-[future branch].
+- Create a branch for this work based off of the `dev-[future release]` branch.
 - Run the `update-imported-docs.py` script providing the release tag to build the reference documentation.
 - Commit the generated files.

 ![Copy and rename screenshot](pics/copy-rename-dir.png)

 You can expect to maintain this branch with periodic updates to the reference documentation using the latest `rc` tag.
-Merge your branch to the dev-<release_num> branch just before the final release.
+Merge your branch to the `dev-[future release]` branch just before the final release.
-When the release is complete, you should build the reference documentation again using the final release tag and merge to the master branch.
+When the release is complete, you should build the reference documentation again using the final release tag and merge to the `master` branch.

 Note: You should not have to build the reference documentation for every release candidate version.